kkd-1021/ASD-CLIP_public/README.md

 ```
 Installing all packages takes approximately 10 min, depending on the network
 # Run demo
 We provide an automated script to directly run the demo.
-Before running this script, please download two CKP files and place them in the ckp folder of this project
+Before running this script, please download two CKP files and place them in the ckp folder (you need to mkdir first) of this project
 ```
+ASD-CLIP_public
   ckp
    ViT-L-14.pth
    k600_14_8.pth
 ```
 download URL:
 [k600_14_8.pth](https://drive.google.com/file/d/109PXerbP3vAFaNj1zy82uKrUQ1CUKTdU/view?usp=drive_link)